Quantum Magnetism in Minerals: Kagome systems

 \subsection{Volborthite, vesignieite, and alike: Nonequivalent bonds resulting from lattice distortions}

-In some of the $S=1/2$ kagom\'e minerals, frustration is relieved by structural distortions within the kagom\'e plane, which leads to non-equivalent exchange on the triangles.
+In some of the $S=1/2$ kagome minerals, frustration is relieved by structural distortions within the kagome plane, which leads to non-equivalent exchange on the triangles.
 Historically, the mineral volborthite, Cu$_3$V$_2$O$_7$(OH)$_2$\,$\cdot$\,2H$_2$O with monoclinic space group $C2/m$, was among the first candidate compounds for the realization of a $S=1/2$ KAFM model system \cite{HiroiHanawa01, OkuboOhta01, FukayaFudamoto03}.
 Its monoclinic distortion was initially considered small enough to keep the essential physics.
 However, it soon became clear that volborthite orders antiferromagnetically at temperatures near 1~K \cite{BertBono05, YoshidaTakigawa09}.
-In magnetic fields above $B_{\rm s1}\approx4.5$~T, a second ordered phase (phase~II) with a coplanar cycloidal structure forms, persisting to $B_{\rm s2}\approx25.6$~T, where it gives way to a

-high-field collinear ferrimagnetic phase (phase~III) with a much higher ordering temperature of $\sim$\,26~K \cite{YoshidaOkamoto09, YoshidaTakigawa12}.
-Later, measurements in pulsed magnetic fields up to 68~T \cite{OkamotoTokunaga11} revealed an additional transition at $B_{\rm s3}\approx47$~T. A cycloidal-spiral ground state similar to the phase~II of volborthite was theoretically predicted for the spatially anisotropic magnetic model on a distorted kagom\'e lattice \cite{SchnyderStarykh08}.
+In magnetic fields above $B_{\rm s1}\approx4.5$~T, a second ordered phase (phase~II) with a coplanar cycloidal structure forms, persisting to $B_{\rm s2}\approx25.6$~T, where it gives way to a high-field collinear ferrimagnetic phase (phase~III) with a much higher ordering temperature of $\sim$\,26~K \cite{YoshidaOkamoto09, YoshidaTakigawa12}.
+Later, measurements in pulsed magnetic fields up to 68~T \cite{OkamotoTokunaga11} revealed an additional transition at $B_{\rm s3}\approx47$~T. A cycloidal-spiral ground state similar to the phase~II of volborthite was theoretically predicted for the spatially anisotropic magnetic model on a distorted kagome lattice \cite{SchnyderStarykh08}.